Childhood Practice HNC @ SCQF Level 7

 • A successful interview undertaken with University of Glasgow.

-All students who have gained successful entry to a University of Glasgow degree programme will attend a summer school in preparation for the academic year ahead.
+All students who have gained successful entry to a University of Glasgow degree programme will be required to attend a summer school in preparation for the academic year ahead

 Career Prospects

-The qualification could lead directly to employment in the voluntary, private, or local authority sector.
+This qualification can lead directly to employment in the voluntary, private, or local authority sector as a Nursery Practitioner.
+Successful completion of this course will allow you to register with SSSC (Scottish Social Service Council) as a practitioner.
 Employment can be pursued in nurseries, schools, hospitals and other childcare facilities or progression to teacher training.

 Additional funding information